 Either way, sales associates should be armed with the knowledge and tailored recommendations to match what shoppers have at their fingertips.

-4. More than 51% of millennials say in-store personalisation technology makes their shopping experience more exciting
+4. More than 51% of millennials say in-store personalization technology makes their shopping experience more exciting

-Just because personalisation technology was created for eCommerce doesn't mean it should stay there.
+Just because personalization technology was created for eCommerce doesn't mean it should stay there.

 5. Millennials are twice as likely to say that helpful, knowledgeable sales staff influence what they purchase

-Retailers who have mastered omni-channel understand that sales associate behaviour and product knowledge are part of their brand, just as much as store design or font is.
+Retailers who have mastered omni-channel understand that sales associate behavior and product knowledge are part of their brand, just as much as store design or font is.

 They also understand that talking to a friendly person who wants to help brightens the whole shopping experience in a way that few other things can.